apptainer/singularity-userdocs/singularity_and_docker.rst

     BUG_REPORT_URL="http://bugs.launchpad.net/ubuntu/"
     VERSION_CODENAME=xenial
     UBUNTU_CODENAME=xenial
-    Singularity lolcow_latest.sif:~>
+    apptainer lolcow_latest.sif:~>

 From this it is evident that use is being made of Ubuntu 16.04 *within* this container, whereas the shell *external* to the container is running a more recent release of Ubuntu (not illustrated here).

-``inspect`` reveals the metadata for a Singularity container encapsulated via SIF; :ref:`Container Metadata <sec:inspect_container_metadata>` is documented below.
+``inspect`` reveals the metadata for a apptainer container encapsulated via SIF; :ref:`Container Metadata <sec:inspect_container_metadata>` is documented below.

 .. note::

-    ``singularity search [search options...] <search query>`` does *not* support Docker registries like `Docker Hub <https://hub.docker.com/>`_.
+    ``apptainer search [search options...] <search query>`` does *not* support Docker registries like `Docker Hub <https://hub.docker.com/>`_.
 Use the search box at Docker Hub to locate Docker images.
-Docker ``pull`` commands, e.g., ``docker pull godlovedc/lolcow``, can be easily translated into the corresponding command for Singularity.
+Docker ``pull`` commands, e.g., ``docker pull godlovedc/lolcow``, can be easily translated into the corresponding command for apptainer.
 The Docker ``pull`` command is available under "DETAILS" for a given image on Docker Hub.

 ..
-TODO-ND add content re: singularity capability - possibly a new section
+TODO-ND add content re: apptainer capability - possibly a new section

 ..
-TODO-ND add content re: singularity instance - possibly a new section ... review first sushma-98's edits for the running services page
+TODO-ND add content re: apptainer instance - possibly a new section ... review first sushma-98's edits for the running services page

 .. _sec:use_prebuilt_public_docker_images: